awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.DeleteData.md

 # Deleting Data from a Table<a name="SQLtoNoSQL.DeleteData"></a>

 In SQL, the `DELETE` statement removes one or more rows from a table\.
-DynamoDB uses the `DeleteItem` operation to delete one item at a time\.
+Amazon DynamoDB uses the `DeleteItem` operation to delete one item at a time\.

 ## SQL<a name="SQLtoNoSQL.DeleteData.SQL"></a>

 In SQL, you use the `DELETE` statement to delete one or more rows\.
 The `WHERE` clause determines the rows that you want to modify\.
-Here is an example:
+The following is an example.

 ```
 DELETE FROM Music
 WHERE Artist = 'The Acme Band' AND SongTitle = 'Look Out, World';
 ```

 You can modify the `WHERE` clause to delete multiple rows\.
-For example, you could delete all of the songs by a particular artist, as shown following:
+For example, you could delete all of the songs by a particular artist, as shown in the following example.

 ```
 DELETE FROM Music WHERE Artist = 'The Acme Band'